polca/premise/docs/reference/coverage.rst

 zero-sized fleet.
 A zero production volume is not a missing variable.

 WITCH is a configured model identifier.
-Its presence in the configuration does not establish parity with REMIND or IMAGE.
-This documentation pass has not run every model/pathway combination.
+Its presence in the configuration does not imply the same sector coverage as REMIND or IMAGE.
+Check the mappings and available variables for the model and pathway you select.
 See :doc:`/methodology/heat` for an example of model-specific data representation and :doc:`/user_guide/reports` for inspecting the actual data used.